JacobThwaites/LOTR-Risk/server/README.md

 # Lord of the Rings Risk - Server

 API for the Lord of the Rings Risk project.
-Built using TypeScript, Express and MySQL.
+Built using TypeScript and Express.

 ### Running Locally